siddhu12980/Redis-based-Job-Queue-System/README.md

 - Implement job prioritization and scheduling features.
 - Add proper logging and monitoring for production use.
 - Implement security measures for code execution.
+- Enhance the pub-sub model to include more detailed job status updates.

 ## Contributing